By Gary McKechnie

 Not much has changed since, aside from the town reveling in its unusual fame.
 The second Saturday in April they host the Worm Gruntin’ Festival which includes worm gruntin’, horseshoe pitchin’, a 5K race, food vendors, live music, arts and crafts and, that evening, the Worm Grunters’ Ball.

 Oddly, worms overshadow some of the town’s more artistic pursuits.
-It’s surprising to grab a soda at the Sopchoppy store and then look across the street at the "The Martha Syfrette Revell Rooming House,” a 1923 home that’s now the From the Heart Recording Studio.
-And down the avenue a sign points to Griffin George Pottery, the home studio and showroom of very creative ceramic artist.
+It’s surprising to grab a soda at the Sopchoppy store and then look down the avenue to a sign pointing to Griffin George Pottery, the home studio and showroom of very creative ceramic artist.

 In town, C.R.
 372 (better known as Surf Road) heads south and launches a great ride through the woods as it travels through one of four units of the St. Marks National Wildlife Refuge.
 The winding, narrow ride is paired with a recreational path for bicycles and runs the 10 miles south to the community of Ochlockonee Bay.
 Whether in a car, on a motorcycle, or a bicycle, it’s a burst of blacktop fun as you pass marshes, ponds, and vast stretches of sawgrass along the way.
 You can’t help but envy the people whose homes are perched beside the broad marshland and enjoy this view every day.